 Executors act as fiduciaries who owe a duty of loyalty to fulfill the deceased’s wishes faithfully.
 They have a legal obligation to act in accordance with the terms outlined in the will.
 By designating a trusted family member or friend as your executor, you can ensure that your intentions are carried out precisely as specified.

-Weighing Potential Benefits of an Administrator versus an Executor
+Weighing Potential Benefits of an Executor

 Benefits of having a trusted executor: